top of page

 Nancy is a life-long rescuer; bringing home lost and injured animals from an early age while growing up in Florida and Tennessee.
 She has been officially rehabbing wildlife since 2009, when she earned her state permit from Georgia Department of Natural Resources.

-She attended the University of Tennessee, Knoxille, earning a degree in Broadcast Management and Marketing.
+Nancy attended the University of Tennessee, Knoxille, earning a degree in Broadcast Management and Marketing.
 After working in Atlanta advertising and media for a decade, she shifted focus to wildlife rehabilitation.
+She lives in Decatur, GA, with her husband and occasionally, their grown children, 2 hens, a rescued dog named RIpley, and a European Collared Dove named Carl.

 Board Chair and Husbandry